suitangi/Minimal-Newtab/README.md

 - Each switch enables/disables respective gadgets
 - Darken option: darkens the background so it is easier to see
 - Desaturate option: de-saturates the background
+- Reset Button: resets the extension, wiping all data and restarts it (use this option when the widget is lost off-screen somehow)

 *Disclaimer: I do not own any of the artwork or cinemagraphs used in this extension.
 Credit goes to their respective owner (anime stuio/publisher) and original poster cyan1618 on Imgur.*